Sam-stallard12345/P1-Mental-Health/README.md

 and.
 Styled with CSS for a clean, organized look and ensured text content is easy to read with sufficient contrast.

 <h3> Testimonials <h3>
-Create a Testimonials section using and "section" and "blockquote".
+Created a Testimonials section using and "section" and "blockquote".
 Added placeholder testimonials styled with CSS (e.g., card layout or sliders).

 <h3> Sign up Page <h3>